Global Warming – Climate Chaos: The Twelve-step Science Consensus

 Global warming of the dimensions projected on item 12 which assume we follow the RCP 8.5 trend, would induce climate changes sufficient to destroy natural ecosystems across the planet, and totally undermine our agriculture, forestry and fisheries long before 2300, possibly by 2100.

 Those who do not accept the climate science consensus regarding global warming and its climate change consequences, have a huge body of science to challenge.
 However, what is clear is that not everyone balks at the same conclusion emerging from climate scientists.
-One approach when communicating with climate consensus skeptics is to identify where, in the following sequence, they break from the current climate consensus:
+One approach when communicating with climate consensus skeptics is to identify where, in the above sequence, they break from the current climate consensus.